Solving the Poisson Equation for p–n Junctions

 = 0 for dD < x < ¥

-In addition, we have these boundary conditions:
+In addition we have the boundary conditions:

 V = 0 ö